alexb7711/BulletJournal/2020/January.md

 - [X] Start writing how to install flutter
 - [ ] Finish writing how to install flutter (Android Studio Setup)
 - [ ] Set up AdSense on website
-- [ ] Set up commenting on website
+- [ ] Set up static comments on website
 - [ ] Set up traffic flow stuff for website
 - [ ] Figure out what Jamie would like with web scraper script